Quick Start: Alexa Skills Kit Command Line Interface (ASK CLI)

 init command to initialize the tool with your Amazon developer account credentials.
 For more information, see init command.

 - Using this command you can create a new skill project from a template.
-The newly created skill project folder will contain all necessary files to deploy it with minimal changes.
-For more information, see new command.
+The newly created skill project folder contains all the necessary files to deploy a skill, with only minimal changes.
+For more information, see Create a new skill project.

-ask deploy [--no-wait]: Using this command inside the skill project directory will deploy your skill to your developer account.
-If you have your AWS credentials set up and skill configured to use AWS Lambda, this command will automatically deploy your code as well,.
+- Using this command inside the skill project directory will deploy your skill to your developer account.
+If you have your AWS credentials set up and your skill is configured to use AWS Lambda, this command will automatically deploy your skill code as well.
 For more information, see Deploy a skill project to the development stage.

 - Using this command will create a local skill project directory, then clone an existing skill from the development stage to the local directory.
 This command downloads all parts of the skill, including the skill manifest, interaction model, and skill code (if your skill uses AWS Lambda).
-After cloning, you can make changes locally then deploy them easily using the
+After cloning, you can make changes locally, then deploy them easily using the

-After a skill is deployed, the local and remote versions may diverge as you continue to develop the skill.
-To compare between the local and remote versions of a project, use diff.
-To push the local changes to the remote version, use deploy.
+After a skill is deployed, the local and remote versions might diverge as you continue to develop the skill.
+To compare between the local and remote versions of a project, use the ask diff command.
+To push the local changes to the remote version, use